stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 2-hiago script replaces all c with C
 The 21-reverse script reverses input
-The script 22-users_and_homes prints users and their homes
+The script 22-users_and_homes prints users and their homes The 100-empty_casks script prints empty files and directory names